 Of course, it isn’t just the pantheon of writers and poets who serve to inspire those who choose to learn English in Oxford: Oxford has produced some of the most notable, famous and influential people in just about any field, from politics to philosophy, from economics to science.
 And because Oxford is a diverse and welcoming city, many of its most famous alumni came from overseas and learned English as a foreign language themselves, such as Isaiah Berlin, who was instrumental in founding Wolfson College.
 Currently, one third of the students at Oxford University come from overseas, including two thirds of postgraduate students.

-Students taking an Oxford EFL course will get the chance to stay in Balliol, St Peter’s or Corpus Christi College (depending on age group).
+Students taking an Oxford EFL course will get the chance to stay in Balliol College, St Peter’s College or Yarnton Manor (depending on age group).
 Founded in 1263, Balliol College (where students aged 16-18 study) is the alma mater of so many poets that its list of alumni feels like the suggested reading for a course on Victorian Literature, including Gerald Manley Hopkins, Algernon Charles Swinburne, Robert Southey and Matthew Arnold.
-St Peter’s College (the residence for students aged 13-15) was founded as recently as 1929, but on the site of two of the University’s 13th-century Inns – so fans of Oxford’s stunning ancient architecture will not be disappointed.
-Finally, ORA’s EFL courses for adult students take place in Corpus Christi College, a particularly fascinating and historic place in which to study English, as the college played a vital role in the production of the King James Bible, a text second only to the works of Shakespeare in its influence on how the English language is spoken today.
+St Peter’s College (the residence for students aged 13-15 in session five) was founded as recently as 1929, but on the site of two of the University’s 13th-century Inns – so fans of Oxford’s stunning ancient architecture will not be disappointed.
+Finally, students aged 13-15 in sessions three and four will study in the historic surroundings of Yarnton Manor, an immaculate stately home built within Shakespeare’s lifetime and with its own literary tradition: the poet John Betjeman, who later became one of the UK’s best-loved Poets Laureate, stayed there extensively in the inter-war years, and the Booker Prize-winning novelist, Iris Murdoch, performed there as part of a touring theatre group; the occasion is discussed in her published letters.
+A wealthy of literary history is to be found wherever Oxford Royale Academy EFL courses take place.

 3. Top-quality EFL courses